St. Croix refinery halts operations after raining oil on local residents once again

 The plant, which received approval to operate under the Trump administration, has come under close scrutiny since President Biden came into office.
 In March, the EPA revoked one of the permits the last administration granted the refinery just before Trump stepped down, and it is now investigating whether it poses “an imminent risk to people’s health.”

 The refinery has experienced multiple accidents over the past three months that have sickened local residents and forced schools, as well as local government offices, to close.
+The fire occurred at the same unit that caused the Feb.
+4 accident, which contaminated dozens of open cisterns — from which many residents get water they use to drink, cook and bathe — and coated more than 200 cars as well as rooftops and gardens.

-While it ranks as one of the U.S. Virgin Islands’ largest private employers and sources of tax revenue, many on St. Croix have begun to question the refinery’s impact on their health.
-February’s accident contaminated dozens of open cisterns, from which many residents of lower-income neighborhoods get water they use to drink, cook and bathe.
+Although the refinery ranks as one of the U.S. Virgin Islands’ largest private employers and sources of tax revenue, many on St. Croix have begun to question its impact on their health.

 The company warned residents in the affected community Wednesday “to disconnect downspouts to cisterns if accessible” and not drink the water.
 It promised to deliver bottled water to those homes.